pypsa-meets-earth/pypsa-earth/doc/quick_start.rst

 ..
 TODO Explain settings of the tutorial case

-This command will trigger loading of the whole dataset needed to build the model for a tutorial case that is simulation of power systems in Nigeria and Benin.
-Note please that data loading and model building will take a while (about 20..50 minutes).
+This command will trigger loading of the whole dataset needed to build the model for a tutorial case if both `tutorial` and `retrieve_databundle` flags are on.
+The tutorial model will run simulation of power systems in Nigeria and Benin.
+Note please that data load will need about 1.6Gb and model building will take a while (about 20..50 minutes).

 How to analyse the solved networks?
 ------------------------------